mzdyb/netdevops/README.md

 Each template in both workflows has Notification functionality enabled on Ansible Automation Platform.
 It means that the target audience (for example a group of network engineers and service managers) can be informed about the status of every step in the workflow.
 I am using here Slack bots app, see below the example of automated messages sent from Ansible Automation Platform to #netdevops Slack channel informing about every step of CI and CD workflows:
 ![slack](https://github.com/mzdyb/netdevops/assets/49950423/be27c5cb-c179-45a1-9fc6-b9c5af04ac68)

+**Testing**
+It this example we are implementing simple configuration change which is adding local prefix 192.168.100.0/24 to BGP process.
+It doesn't bring any new functionality to the network just shows the process of introducing new configuration to devices during CI and CD phases.
+There are two kinds of testing targets here: the network itself (two Arista container based routers) and two Linux container based clients for traffic simulation.
+In the network itself we are testing if BGP session between routers is in Established state, in Linux clients we are veryfying connectivity with ping.
+We can easily verify automated rollback and simulate outage by for example changing BGP AS to incorrect value in main branch before running AAP CD workflow.

 ...
 ...